Laver Cup London

 Q. When tickets are listed as a “General” ticket for a particular level, what does that mean?

-When a ticket is listed as a “General” ticket, such as “CAT 1- General” this simply means that your tickets are guaranteed to be located in a section within the CAT 1 level.
+When a ticket is listed as a “General” ticket, such as “Upper Level- General” this simply means that your tickets are guaranteed to be located in a section within the Upper level.
 Even though it’s listed as “General”, all tickets are reserved.
 You will only know the actual seats (section, row, and seat number) once the tickets are delivered.